mseminara0415/CS_F003B_Neural-Network/README.md

 - Back-Propagation<br />

-This means we are making a guess (forward-propagation) and then minimizing the error between the actual answer guessed (back-propagation)...Rinse and repeat.
+This means we are making a guess (forward-propagation) and then minimizing the error between the actual answer and the guessed value (back-propagation)...Rinse and repeat.

 ## Well what exactly does a Neural Network look like??